Badgerati/Picassio/README.md

 This will install all scripts for you, setting up the Path/environment variables.
 You will be able to use the "picassio" command straight away.
 Test is out by navigating to a different directory and typing `picassio -version`.

 Scripts are installed to "C:\Picassio".
-Here you will find the main modules and tools for picassio, you will also see an Extensions directory - covered at the bottom.
+Here you will find the main modules and tools for Picassio, you will also see an Extensions directory - covered at the bottom.
 Running `-install` on `.\Picassio.ps1` again will update the core modules/tools, and will leave the extensions in place.
-Running `-reinstall` will delete the extensions.
+Running `-reinstall` will delete the extensions for a complete fresh install.

 Features